plaans/aries/doc/src/stn-model.md

  ### Bound propagation

-If a new lower bound `L` is learnt for variable `orig`, we can propagate this information to other variables that appear in the same atom as `orig:
+If a new lower bound `L` is learnt for variable `orig`, we can propagate this information to other variables that appear in the same atom as `orig`:

 ```text
 propagate_lower_bound_update(orig)